CartoDB/mobile-android-maps-app/README.md

-## mobile-android-maps-app
+## Offline Maps app for Android

 Complete mobile app featuring offline map and routes.
-Uses CARTO Mobile SDK.
+Was published as "Nutiteq Offline Maps 3D app".
+Uses CARTO Mobile SDK: www.carto.com/mobile

 It has a separate **nuticomponents** module that contains components free to use in your own application: